opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/hint-for-degrading-some-errors-to-warnings.md

 Some errors can be degraded to warnings when INSERT and UPDATE statements are executed, without affecting the statement execution.

+This hint does not support column-store tables and cannot take effect in column-store tables.

 >![](./public_sys-resources/icon-caution.gif) **Caution:**
 >Different from other hints, this hint affects only the processing mode when the executor encounters some errors and does not affect the execution plan.